 How do I choose a major?

 There are many factors you may wish to consider when selecting a major — your interests, your talents, your goals and values, and what intellectual community will be the best fit for you.
-Fortunately, there are also many advising resources to help you make your decision, including your academic advisers, departmental representatives, residential college deans and directors of studies, peer advisers and the Office of Career Services.
+Fortunately, there are also many advising resources to help you make your decision, including your academic advisers, departmental representatives, residential college deans and directors of studies, peer advisers and the Center for Career Development.
 Departmental open houses in the spring and Major Choices events throughout the year will also introduce you to disciplines and departments.
 Above all, the best way for you to explore potential majors and find the one that’s best for you is to take a variety of courses that interest you during your first two years.

 How do I declare a major?

 B.S.E. students join their departments at the end of their first year by selecting courses for the next fall with their chosen department and declaring their selection on the registrar’s website in May.
 A.B. students declare their concentration in mid-April of their sophomore year by selecting their next fall’s courses with their chosen department’s designated adviser or departmental representative and then confirming their selection on the registrar’s website.
 Detailed information regarding the major declaration process will be e-mailed to you as your selection time approaches.